Patient-physician relationship questions

 1. What tips should I give my patients to prevent the spread of novel coronavirus (SARS-CoV-2)?

-During a COVID-19 pandemic, patients should be careful to practice good hygiene:
+During the COVID-19 pandemic, the public should be careful to:

 - Minimize contact with those who are sick

 - Avoid touching your eyes, nose and mouth

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash

 - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe